grahamas/RasterUniqueCharacterizationCode/README.md

 ## Julia

+Table S2 was generated using `generate_all_lag_motifs_for_table.jl` (sans diagrams, which were created manually).

+Much of the Matlab code is replicated in Julia, though not used to make any figures.

+### Installing Julia codebase

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+This code base uses the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > RasterUniqueCharacterizationCode

-To (locally) reproduce this project, do the following:
+To (locally) instantiate this julia code with its dependencies, do the following:

-0. Download this code base.
-Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
+0. Download this code base (e.g. via `git clone`).
 1. Open a Julia console and do:
    ```
    julia> using Pkg